 If there are no variations in your LearnDash course offering, you probably want to set it up as a Simple payment plan.
 To do this, you need to edit the product in WooCommerce and select Simple payment plan from the Product data dropdown list.
 You also need to click Virtual on.

-Then, in the Payment Plan price ($) fields, enter the price of the offering and the regularity that you would like to bill, such as every month.
+Then, in the Subscription price ($) fields, enter the price of the offering and the regularity that you would like to bill, such as every month.
 From the Expire after dropdown list, select when the offering will end.

 While there are other fields on this screen that you may want to enter, the most important is the Related Courses dropdown list, where you should select all the LearnDash courses that apply to this offering.

-If you want to offer variations of your LearnDash course offering, you need to select Variable payment plan from the Product data dropdown list.
+If you want to offer variations of your LearnDash course offering, you need to select Variable subscription from the Product data dropdown list.
 Then, you need to add both the attribute of the course that will vary and all its variations.

 To add a new attribute, select Attributes from the Products menu and enter the name of the attribute in the Name field.
 Then, click the Add attribute button.